• Product Introduction

 No

-For example, to create an express application in the directory node-functions/api/*, use [[default]].js as the entry, and place all express-related routing inside [[default]].js:
+For example, to create an Express app in the directory node-functions/express/*, use [[default]].js as the entry, and all Express-related routing is inside [[default]].js:

 node-functions